Marriage Service Policy

 A Christian Marriage is a life-long public covenant where a man and a woman exchange solemn promises before God and his people.
 The congregation also makes a promise to uphold you in your new life together and we take this seriously.

-We do not ask detailed questions about your faith but as this is a public Christian service, we will only marry those who are baptized, submit to Jesus as their Lord and savior and freely wish to marry one another.
-Non-members are asked to make a simple statement of their faith in their own words.
-You must also be able to marry in law.
+As this is a public Christian service, we will only marry a man and a woman who are baptized, submit to Jesus as their Lord and savior, freely wish to marry one another, are able to marry in law, and are both members of this church.

 To be a member, one must be a believer who is active in the worshipping life of the church.
 A member is defined in our church bylaws as someone who is “baptized, a communicant, eighteen (18) years of age or over, recognized by the Rector and Wardens as a regular attendee at services, and on the Treasurer’s records as a regular contributor to the revenues of the Congregation.”